TijmenUU/ConsoleUtilties/README.md

 # ConsoleUtilties
-A collection of small header libraries to give your Win32 console applications some color and flexibility.
+A small library to give your Win32 console applications some color and flexibility.
 - `src/clipboard.hpp` gives you copy and pasting to the clipboard for simple strings (std::string)
 - `src/color.hpp` contains tools to color your console output
 - `src/coordops.hpp` contains some basic operator implementations for basic arithmetic with the `COORD` structure